Amazon RDS vs Amazon EC2 | Amazon Web Services EC2 vs RDS

 The Amazon EC2 pricing structure is also straightforward.
 You pay for what you use, rather than spending for a high storage capacity that you may never need.
 Your upfront and ongoing costs drop significantly.

-When you’re working on your databases in EC2, you have complete control over their operation.
+When you’re working on your databases in Amazon EC2, you have complete control over their operation.
 If you need to stop an instance or reboot it, you can do that without facing any restrictions.
 Boot up time is also speedy, which is convenient when adjusting to sudden spikes in demand.

-The primary issue you run into with EC2 is the amount of flexibility available.
+The primary issue you run into with Amazon EC2 is the amount of flexibility available.
 You face a learning curve before you can optimize this service for your MySQL databases.
 The powerful feature set and ability to work with any operating system and software on the server requires a lot of experimentation before you find the right combination for your development needs.

 You can take a shortcut around the trial and error portion of the process by working with a specialized IT services partner, such as Datavail that knows the EC2 environment and how to get the most out of your migrated databases.

 While Amazon EC2 does a good job at offering a user-friendly experience, Amazon RDS takes this one step further with more simplification in administrative processes and provisioning.
 You can automate some basic functionality so your database administrators can focus on more pressing duties.
 When you need to set up cloud-based MySQL databases as quickly as possible, Amazon RDS allows even relatively inexperienced database administrators to do so successfully.